CDCgov/ReportVision/.github/README.md

 - `branch`: Any
 - `deploy-env`: Drop down of available environments to chose from.

-## Build and deploy the ReportVision's OCR-API and Middleware-API separately
+## Build and deploy ReportVision's OCR-API and Middleware-API separately

 Just like with the frontend, we needed a way to refresh the OCR-API and/or Middleware-API without having to re-apply Terraform and deploying the frontend.
 With `build-deploy-ocr.yml` or `build-deploy-ocr.yml` we can either build and publish a new docker image or we can use an already registered docker image.
 Both the OCR-API and Middleware-API docker images are published here:
 - https://github.com/CDCgov/ReportVision/pkgs/container/reportvision-ocr